transferwise/pipelinewise/docs/connectors/taps/postgres.rst

 *(Section based on Stitch documentation)*

-**Step 1: Check if you have all the required credentials for replicating data from PostgreSQL**
+**Step 1: Check if you have all the required credentials for reproducing data from PostgreSQL**

 * ``CREATEROLE`` or ``SUPERUSER`` privilege - Either permission is required to create a database user for PipelineWise.

 **Step 2.
 Create a PipelineWise database user**

 Next, you’ll create a dedicated database user for PipelineWise.
-Create a new user and grant the required permissions on the database, schema and tables that you want to replicate:
+Create a new user and grant the required permissions on the database, schema and tables that you want to reproduce:

     * ``CREATE USER pipelinewise WITH ENCRYPTED PASSWORD '<password>'``
     * ``GRANT CONNECT ON DATABASE <database_name> TO pipelinewise``
     * ``GRANT USAGE ON SCHEMA <schema_name> TO pipelinewise``
     * ``GRANT SELECT ON ALL TABLES IN SCHEMA <schema_name> TO pipelinewise``

-**Step 3: Configure Log-based Incremental Replication**
+**Step 3: Configure Log-based Incremental Reproduction**

 .. note::

-  This step is only required if you use :ref:`log_based` replication method.
+  This step is only required if you use :ref:`log_based` reproduction method.

 .. warning::